 - Worst News Judgement Ever:

-- Inverted as he dances around and struggles to inform people of really important news (like the Reformation of the Minutemen, the Brotherhood of Steel coming to the Capital Wasteland, and so on) without giving his personal opinion on the subject.
+- Inverted as he dances around and struggles to inform people of really important news (like the Reformation of the Minutemen, the Brotherhood of Steel coming from the Capital Wasteland, and so on) without giving his personal opinion on the subject.
 He also obviously thinks the Minutemen returning is a huge deal and amazing for everyone, but tries to sound neutral.

 - Averted after his personal quest.
 From then on, he'll give much more detailed and relevant commentary on the news.